mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### THE GREAT CRATER

 The scourge machines have found something – not the Family Archive they seek but an Ancients structure buried deep beneath the surface.
 This is an old experiment of Grandfather's, abandoned for thousands of years.
 It is a terraforming machine, used to alter the atmosphere and gravity of the planet.
-The scourge machines have blasted their way down to the structure, creating a two-kilometre wide trench right across the Travellers' path.
+The scourge machines have blasted their way down to the structure, creating a two-kilometer wide trench right across the Travellers' path.

 Through the smoke and the burning rock, the Travellers can spot some sort of alien structure at the bottom of the trench but it is utterly inaccessible – the temperature at the bottom is in excess of 2,300ºK.